santiment/academy/src/docs/metrics/daily-active-deposits/index.md

 title: Daily Active Deposits
 author: Santiment Team
 date: 2020-04-06

+headline: "Crypto Daily Active Addresses: Metric to Track Blockchain Activity"
-description: Number of unique deposit addresses participating in transactions during one day
+description: "The daily active addresses metric is the number of unique addresses participating in transactions during one day.
+Learn more about how we calculate it."
+---

 ---

 ## Definition